Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M12L02_Build_Word_Template.md

 ### Task 1 – Create Knowledge Test Result

-In this task, you will create a Knowledge Test Result record
+In this task, you will create a Knowledge Test Result record.

 1. Navigate to https://make.powerapps.com.